Skinamarink: Plot

-Kaylee returns downstairs and Kevin asks her what happened, only for her to respond with asking Kevin to help move the couch.
-Kaylee and Kevin then push the couch to block off the hallway from which the voice was calling to her.
-Kevin falls asleep, and the voice calls to Kaylee again.

-When Kevin wakes up, he calls out for her twice, but she does not reply.
-Lego bricks, VHS tapes, and other toys and objects are suspended against a wall.
-The voice calls to Kevin, beckoning him into the basement, where he sees Kaylee, who no longer has eyes or a mouth.
-After he returns upstairs, Kevin hears the mysterious voice calling to him again, telling him that it wants to play, as some of the toys in the house begin to disappear.
-A drawer opens in the kitchen, and Kevin complies with the voice's command that he insert a knife into one of his eyes.
+Kaylee runs downstairs, where Kevin helps her push the couch to block off the hallway from which the voice was calling her.
+When Kevin falls asleep, the voice calls Kaylee again.
+When Kevin wakes up, he sees that Kaylee is gone and toys and objects are suspended against a wall.
+The voice beckons Kevin into the basement, where he sees Kaylee, who no longer has eyes or a mouth.
+The voice tells him it wants to play as some of the toys begin to disappear.
+A drawer opens in the kitchen, and Kevin complies with the voice's command to insert a knife into one of his eyes.

-Kevin picks up a telephone and calls 9-1-1.
-He whispers to the operator that he was cut with a knife and that he feels sick.
-The operator tells him to stay on the line, and that adults will be on their way to help.
-The operator then asks why he is whispering, if there is someone else in the room with him, and where he is in the house.
-Kevin says that he is downstairs and that the doors have disappeared, before dropping the phone.

-The phone turns into a Chatter Telephone toy and the voice claims responsibility for it doing so, telling Kevin that it can "do anything."
-It says that Kaylee did not do as it told her; she said that she wanted her parents, so it took away her mouth.
-It tells Kevin to come upstairs, and he obeys.
-Holding a flashlight, he finds himself on the ceiling.
-He walks into a bedroom which becomes a void.
+Kevin calls 9-1-1 and tells the operator he was hurt and feels sick.
+The operator tells him to stay on the line and that adults are on their way.
+Kevin informs the operator that the doors have disappeared before dropping the phone, which then turns into a Chatter Telephone toy.
+The voice claims responsibility for this, telling Kevin that it can "do anything".
+It says that Kaylee disobeyed it and demanded to see her parents, so it took away her mouth.

-572 days later, a pile of toys sits in a seemingly endless hallway and is pulled back into the home.
-Kaylee is seen sitting on the side of a bed and her head slowly fades away, followed by the rest of her body.
-Photos of a faceless child are shown with photos of the child headless.
-Kevin cries out as blood splatters onto the floor, then disappears and spatters repeatedly, and Kaylee cries out for her mommy.
-Kevin asks if he can watch something happy.
-A door appears in the darkness, and later an indistinct face.
-The face tells Kevin to go to sleep; Kevin asks for its name and is met with silence.
+The voice tells Kevin to come upstairs.
+Holding a flashlight, Kevin finds himself on the ceiling.
+He walks into a bedroom which becomes a void, and a dollhouse is shown sitting on a pile of toys in a seemingly infinite hallway as onscreen text reads "572 days".
+Kaylee is seen sitting on the bed; her body slowly fades away, followed by her head.
+Photos are shown of people with their faces either missing or distorted.
+Kevin cries out as blood splatters onto the floor, then disappears and splatters repeatedly.
+He asks Kaylee if they can watch "something happy", followed by an apparition of a door.
+In the dark, an unidentifiable face appears over him in his bed and tells him to go to sleep.
+Kevin asks the face what its name is twice, but it does not respond.